fishworks/gofish/README.md

 🐠  go 1.10.1: installed in 2.307602197s
 ```

-Fish works across all three major operating systems (Windows, MacOS, and Linux).
+GoFish works across all three major operating systems (Windows, MacOS, and Linux).
 It installs
 packages into its own directory and symlinks their files into /usr/local (or C:\ProgramData for Windows).
 You can think of it as the cross-platform Homebrew.